 Sonic is often asked to help analyze and justify the Sonolator Homogenizer systems we manufacture for our clients in the toiletries or home care industry.
 An example of this is the case of the Automatic Dish Gel application.

 Recently there has been increased interest in using the Sonolator homogenizer for wax emulsions.
 The Sonolator has been used successfully for years in the chemical industry for creating wax emulsions.
 One theory behind the increased interest may be due to higher costs for petroleum based products.
-Operations utilizing wax emulsions are looking for […]
+Operations utilizing wax emulsions are looking for stable […]

 One of the most important considerations for Sonic when custom building a Sonolator high pressure homogenizer system is the chemical compatibility of elastomers within the high pressure pumps and inline homogenizer unit itself.
 Standard elastomers often include: Buna, Viton, EPDM and Teflon or a Teflon blend.
-Sonic will help define the best elastomers to use […]
+Sonic will help define the best compounds to use […]

 In college I never thought I’d someday get involved with homogenizers, never-mind a homogenizer called a Sonolator!
 Sure, I figured valves, pumps, flow meters, etc. This was standard fare for process engineering after all.
 Homogenizers are a bit trickier and less well known.
 Wikipedia defines them as such:

-“A homogenizer is a piece of laboratory […]
+A homogenizer is a piece of laboratory or industrial equipment used […]

 Occasionally, we receive an inquiry regarding used equipment.
 The client might want to know the specifications for a system built 10-30 years ago.
 Sometimes, we have the records and can provide detailed specifications.
 Often, the unit is too old for our records and we can provide an educated guess as to the original design.
 Additionally, […]